Election notebook: CAQ becomes first party to reveal plans for Quebec’s finances

 CTV Montreal

-The CAQ is the first party to release its financial plan, touting it as conservative, responsible, and cautious.
+On Saturday, the CAQ released its financial plan for the province, touting it as conservative, responsible, and cautious.

-One of its promises is a commitment of nearly $1 billion to education and healthcare.
+One of the CAQ’s promises is a commitment of nearly $1 billion to education and healthcare.

 “We want to put $1.7 billion in the pockets of Quebecers,” he said.

-One way he hopes to accomplish that is by reducing school taxes by $700 million.
+One way he’ll accomplish that is by reducing school taxes by $700 million.

 “Either they don’t have any targets or objectives, or if they do have them, they don’t reach them,” he said.

-Beyond that, the CAQ has its sights set on reducing the province’s debt by $10 billion by March 2019.
+The CAQ also wants to reduce the province’s debt by $10 billion by March 2019.

 Other parties, however, were skeptical of Legault’s plan.